Loading

 • Monthly training and networking opportunities

-Individuals who complete their service term are also eligible to receive an Eli Segal AmeriCorps Education Award (valued at $5,176) upon completion, to put toward existing student loans or future education opportunities.
+Members who complete their service term are also eligible to receive an Eli Segal AmeriCorps Education Award (valued at $5,176) to put toward existing student loans or future education opportunities.

 Are You Eligible?

 Before submitting your application, make sure you meet all the eligibility requirements below.
-Individuals accepted into the program will need to share documentation confirming the following before being officially placed at a host site.
+If accepted into the program, you'll need to share documents confirming the following before being officially placed at a host site.

 To serve in NYC Civic Corps, you must: